primesoftinc/cordova-plugin-media/README.md

----
-title: Media
-description: Record and play audio on the device.
----
 <!--
 # license: Licensed to the Apache Software Foundation (ASF) under one
 #         or more contributor license agreements.
 See the NOTICE file